 To my great surprise, people were coming and reading the posts.
 The traffic was steady–and increasing each month.
 I had no idea at the time what a great online dance community there is out there.
 Over a short time my tiny blog went from the “training ground” I thought it was going to be–to an actual dance blog with followers, a Twitter account and a Facebook page.
 I moved the content over to a full WordPress site, chose a theme and began to think about what I might contribute to the dance scene on the web.

 Over time I started to find people who I really felt a bond with, and I’d ask them if they would like to write for the blog.
 The stable of contributing writers has continued to grow, and I’m so proud of all of them.
-We have a dance photographer (Christopher Duggan), a dance medicine specialist (Jan Dunn, MS), a Conductor (Scott Speck) and many others from the dance world who write a column for the site.
+We have a dance medicine specialist (Jan Dunn, MS), a Conductor (Scott Speck) and many dancers who write for the site.
 Each has their own unique voice, and without them this endeavor just would not be the same.

 When I first began this blog in late 2009 I had no way of knowing how it would transform my life.
 In just a few years, 4dancers has grown from a small side project to become my main focus.
-In 2012 we formed partnerships with The Huffington Post’s Dance section, Ovation TV, Dance Advantage and The Andréa Rizzo Foundation, which helps children with cancer and special needs through the power of dance.
+In 2012 we formed partnerships with The Huffington Post’s Dance section, Ovation TV, and more.
 In May of 2012, The Huffington Post listed us as one of the “10 Dance Tweeters To Know Right Now” – an honor indeed!

-4dancers continues to expand and grow–and I’m very grateful to have the opportunity to serve the dance community that has been a part of my life ever since I was 5 years old.
-We’re excited about what 2014 will bring.
+4dancers continues to grow–and I’m very grateful to have the opportunity to serve the dance community that has been a part of my life since I was 5 years old.
+We’re excited about what 2017 will bring.